-The following year was his first full season in the majors when he hit 22 home runs and drove in 53 RBIs.
-In 1989, Jackson had his best statistical season with a .256 batting average, 32 home runs and 105 RBIs.
+The following year was his first full season in the majors.
+He hit 22 home runs and drove in 53 RBIs.
+In 1989, Jackson had his best statistical season after posting a .256 batting average, 32 home runs and 105 RBIs.
 He also made the All Star Game and was named the MVP of the game.

 One of the most popular phrases surrounding Jackson was the "Bo Knows" campaign for a Nike shoe.
 The ad campaign put Bo in commercials where he was was trying other sports like tennis and golf.

 The American football player is also extremely popular in the video game world as the face of 1989's Tecmo Bowl for the NES.
 Jackson's character in the game was basically unstoppable.
 There was also a reference back to this game in a Kia commercial in 2016 featuring Jackson driving a Kia Sorento through the game.

 He also made appearances on popular shows in an effort to start an acting career after his athletic career ended.
 He appeared on the TV shows "The Fresh Prince of Bel Air" and "Married...With Children."